4 Common Causes of Communication Breakdown in Deskless Industries

 On top of this, when there’s a communication breakdown between the front line and management, there’s no way to accurately improve business operations.
 The employees who are out working with customers every day have invaluable insights that senior management needs to hear and leverage to continuously improve the business.
 Using these insights is what separates industry top performers.

-4. Peer to Peer Communication Failure
+4. There’s a lack of Peer to Peer Communication

 Just as it’s important for communication to easily flow up and down, it must also flow horizontally across teams.
 Unfortunately, many companies with deskless workers overlook this necessity and fail to provide a secure platform for workplace communication.